 Today I am not going to share any of my travel experiences but a true incident that took place with me during one of my tour in Himachal Pradesh which further intensify my belief in moral values.

 In December of 2018, my wife and I were travelling from New Delhi to Manali on a vacation trip.
 We took a sleeper bus from ‘Majnu ka Tila’ in North Delhi.
-En route we stepped down at some place for dinner.
-Having boarded the bus again, I put wallet in the pocket of my jacket, reclined the seat, put on the blanket, and slept.
+En route, we stepped down at some place for dinner.
+Having boarded the bus again, I put the wallet in the side pocket of my jacket, reclined the seat, put on the blanket, and slept.
 Next morning, we reached Manali, collected our luggage, took cab and started towards our hotel.

 We had barely covered a distance of almost 1 km, and got stuck in a traffic jam on the Mall Road as it was the peak season and Manali was jam packed.
 So our cab driver took a turn and tried through a narrow alley.
 There too was the same situation, our cab came to a halt.
 I had to purchase shaving foam as the one I was carrying was about to finish.
 I spotted a shop and since the cab was standing still so I decided to purchase the same in meanwhile.
 When I looked for the wallet in the pocket of my jacket, it wasn’t there.
 I changed colour as all my cards, cash, identity card, driving license, every thing was in the wallet itself.